ethereum-alarm-clock/ethereum-alarm-clock/docs/transaction_request.rst

     The gas price that was used during creation of this request.
 This is used to incentivise the use of an adequately low gas price during execution.

-    TODO: Details on how this works.
+    See :ref:`gas-multiplier` for more information on how this is used.

 .. attribute:: uint payment